microsoftgraph/microsoft-graph-docs/concepts/generatecertificate.md

 localization_priority: Priority
 ---

-# Generate a self-signed public certificate to authenticate your application
+# Create a self-signed public certificate for authentication

 Azure Active Directory (Azure AD) supports two types of authentication for service principals: **password-based authentication** (app secret) and **certificate-based authentication**.
 While app secrets can easily be generated via the **App registrations** blade, Microsoft recommends using a certificate.